 2. Contestants who receive an invitation to participate in the Competition and who live in countries with a visa regime with the Russian Federation should contact their nearest Russian Consulate to obtain a Russian visa.
 The Directorate will provide all necessary invitations; however, the Directorate will not be responsible for obtaining visas and related costs.

 3. Contestants who participate in the Competition but refuse to perform for any reason must bear all costs for their accommodation and travel.

 4. For under age participants, the Directorate may additionally pay for travel and accommodation of their accompanying person.

-1. The Organizing Committee of the XVI International Tchaikovsky Competition will present 6 prizes for pianists, 6 prizes for violinists, 6 prizes for cellists, 8 prizes for performers of woodwind instruments, 8 prizes for performers of brass instruments, 4 prizes for female singers, and 4 prizes for male singers.
+1. The Organizing Committee of the XVII International Tchaikovsky Competition will present 6 prizes for pianists, 6 prizes for violinists, 6 prizes for cellists, 8 prizes for performers of woodwind instruments, 8 prizes for performers of brass instruments, 4 prizes for female singers, and 4 prizes for male singers.
 Only one Grand Prix winner may be chosen from among all the first-prize winners from all categories.

 Cash prize amounts will be the following: